 Introducing the Flying Wedge!

-Caltrans District 2 implements newly designed rumble strip markings in Shasta County that make for a safer commute by bicycle
+Caltrans District 2 and Shasta Living Streets win state award for newly designed rumble strip markings in Shasta County that make for a safer commute by bicycle.

 Many people ride roads like this between their homes, businesses, and daily errands because there is often no other option.
 Shasta Living Streets and our volunteers have been collaborating with Caltrans for nearly three years to make travel safer for people on bicycles, by alerting cyclists to rumble markings in the roadway.